 The annual production at processing plants for 2003 is: UHT and fluid milk (60.000 t), yogurt and sour cream (15.500 t), cheese (3.400 t), butter and other products (1.000 t).
 The annual production at individual farmers for 2003 is: milk (56.300 t), cheese (10.700 t), butter and other products (1.600 t).
 Domestic production is covering 76% from the market needs and 24% are from import.
 The main problems constraining the development of dairy sector are the optimisation of the capacities, the update of the processing facilities; and the necessity to develop new technologies and new products.
 Investments aimed at modernisation and increasing of the milk powder and butter production capacities will not be supported.

 Table III - 2 Structure of the dairy enterprises

-Type of establishment Number of licensed establishments Export establishment EU export license Establishment processing and d for airy prod milk lucts 70 6 1
+Type of establishment Number of licensed establishments Export establishment EU export license Establishment for reprocessing and dairy products milk S 70 6 1

 Source: MAFWE, Veterinary Directorate